Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Irishka

-Please tell me if it is worth doing an MRI on the machine open type, like this http://radio-med.ru/makers/mrt/open-mri-10/hitachi-airis-ii-0.3t
+Please tell me whether it is worth doing an MRI on the machine open type, like this http://radio-med.ru/makers/mrt/open-mri-10/hitachi-airis-ii-0.3t

-Or still find a clinic with the usual one?
+Or should I still find a clinic with the usual one?

 Post date: 21.08.2014 19:19

 help me figure it out!
-MRA-signs of lack of blood flow in the right vertebral artery, pathological tortuosity of internal carotid arteries, development option venous system with a decrease in blood flow along the transverse sinus on the left.
+MRA signs of lack of blood flow in the right vertebral artery, pathological tortuosity of the internal carotid arteries,development option venous system with decreased blood flow in the transverse sinus on the left.
 Thank you.

 Post date: 25.08.2014 14:17